-The property is located at 5831 Northwest Highway.
-However, access to the site is from Rosenthal Drive and Heritage Drive.
-At this time, the only tenant in this building, Designer Shoe Discount, occupies the tenant suite at the eastern end of the building.
-For the past three years, Halloween Express has occupied an approximately 22,000-square-feet tenant space from around September to November.

-The petitioner is requesting a Special Use for a Drinking Place to allow a lounge with dancing on Friday and Saturday nights at this location.
+- The property is located at 5831 Northwest Highway.
+However, access to the site is from Rosenthal Drive and Heritage Drive. - At this time, the other tenant in this building is Halloween Express.
+They have occupied an approximately 22,000-square-feet tenant space from around September to November for the past several years. - The petitioner is requesting a Special Use for a Drinking Place with a dance floor at this location.
 The lounge will be approximately 6,000-square-feet in area including toilets, office and storage space.
-It appears from the floor plan presented that additional area in the rear of the building is available to this tenant space.
-No demising wall along the rear between this tenant space and the space to the east is shown on the drawing.
-However, it appears that no improvements are being proposed for this space.
-The petitioner has indicated that there will be no kitchen on-site; therefore no food will be prepared on-site.
+The petitioner has also indicated that gaming equipment such as a pool table, golden tee, electronic darts, etc. will also be introduced to this space.
+These are permitted in the "B-2" district.

+• The petitioner will also be adding a kitchen on-site.